GamesCreed

 You are given a choice between 3 weapons and three abilities in United 1944, both of which will need to be crafted if you are to survive.
 Having abilities to choose from in war is fun, but you need to remember that to get skills, you will need to pay with skill points you can receive when leveling up.
 However, the tree is huge, and it may not be possible to access all the skills, so keep in mind the path you want to follow as a soldier.

-Sticking a balance between teammates will be vital to your survival, splitting roles equally and obtaining skills to support your teammate, which will be the most important to survive a war.
-Before running in head first to turn your enemies into sponges, you will need to build your outpost, which will mean gathering materials for things such as wooden walls, smoke grenades, and Bandages.
+Sticking to a balance between teammates will be vital to your survival, splitting roles equally and obtaining skills to support your teammates, which will be the most important to survive a war.
+Before running headfirst to turn your enemies into sponges, you will need to build your outpost, which will mean gathering materials for things such as wooden walls, smoke grenades, and Bandages.
 This forms part of the paths equating to the gunner, builder, and medic classes.

 United 1944, PC, Review, Gameplay, Screenshots, GamesCreed